• English

 • Playa de Maspalomas

-We went to a natural area to see the fauna and flora, near the faro.
+We went to a nature reserve to see the fauna and flora, near the faro.

-You can admire the sand dunes as well as birds and wonderful landscapes.
+You can admire the sand dunes as well as the birds and wonderful landscapes.

-However the sand dunes there are not as impressive as the ones you can access from the hotel Riu.
-Good news is, it’s easily accessible.
-There is a walking path to be able to admire them.
+However, the sand dunes there are not as impressive as the ones you access from the hotel Riu.
+The good news is, they’re easy to get to thanks to a walk way.

 And there is a small alley near the Riu entrance that leads to the same path if you don’t need to go to the information office.